kstoreyf/Corrfunc/docs/source/install-suave.rst

 Install with pip
 ----------------

 You can install suave via pip.
 We recommend doing this into a clean conda environment.
-You can do this and install the dependencies with the following set of commands:
+You can do this and install the necessary dependencies with the following set of commands:

 .. code::

-   $ conda create -n suaveenv
+   $ conda create -c conda-forge -n suaveenv python gsl
    $ conda activate suaveenv
-   $ conda install -c conda-forge gsl numpy scipy six pip
-   $ pip install colossus
    $ pip install suave

 Install from source